-You will need the the
+You will need the

 Install the plug-in to the agent’s plug-in folder (usually

-In the Checkmk Enterprise Editions you can of course also do this with the Agent Bakery, which comes with the appropriate rule set for monitoring Docker: Docker node and containers
+In the commercial editions you can also do this with the Agent Bakery, which comes with the appropriate rule set for monitoring Docker: Docker node and containers

-docker Python library is required
+docker Python library is required (not

-check this by entering
+You can easily check this by entering

-python on the command line):
+python on the command line:

-root@linux# python Python 2.7.16 (default, Sep 24 2020, 22:49:21) [GCC 8.2.0] on linux2 Type ‘help’, ‘copyright’, ‘credits’ or ‘license’ for more information. >>> import docker >>> docker.version '4.0.2'
+root@linux# python3 Python 3.8.10 (default, Nov 26 2021, 20:14:08) [GCC 9.3.0] on linux Type "help", "copyright", "credits" or "license" for more information. >>> import docker >>> docker.version '5.0.3'

 If required you can install the library with

-root@linux# pip install docker
+root@linux# pip3 install docker

 Attention: The packages,

-must not be installed.
+python-docker-py respectively, must not be installed.

 These make an outdated and incompatible version of the Docker library available under the same namespace!

 docker-py (or both variants) have been installed, a single uninstall is not enough because

-pip cannot fix the namespace.
+pip3 cannot fix the namespace.

 In this case, to ensure that the correct version is installed, please execute the following commands:

-As of Version VERSION[1.6.0] you can configure different parameters of the plug-in.
+You can configure different parameters of the plug-in.

 For example you can save resources by deactivating unnecessary sections or, if required, by customizing the Docker API Engine endpoint (the default is the Unix socket

-As usual, create the configuration file
+Create the configuration file

-explanations can be found in the Checkmk directory
+A template with detailed explanations can be found in the Checkmk directory

 Of course the interesting aspect is the monitoring of the Docker containers.
 This will be implemented automatically by installing the plug-ins, however the services will not be assigned to the docker node, rather Checkmk assumes a single host per docker container.